scanback/docs/aid.md

 These are ARIMAX equations, but with a clear distinction between long-term and short-term independent variables.

-Once one of this basic equations are understood
+Once one of this basic equations are understood, more complex models may be pursued.

 ## Spread x interval over y interval (rescaling):